sandeep45/redux-template/README.md

 Process & Analyze an uploaded CSV file.

+A Generic component called `DropableZone`.
+It can be used as a parent container to handle dropping of files.

 `entities` & `paginate` as a generic reducer which will work for all models.

 thunks, routes, constants, normalizr are used & setup